vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+- add option to not store all event stream

 - properly fit gun to the hand when grabbed

-- add a particle effect

  - add a sound effect